dfadeeff/soundataPR/README.md

 - ✅ Load and inspect audio metadata
 - ✅ Extract Mel spectrograms from audio clips
 - ✅ Apply basic data augmentation (e.g. time shift, spec augment)
-- ⏳ Train a simple classifier (planned)
+- ⏳ Train a simple classifier

 This is meant to be a **practical, hands-on exploration** — not a production-ready pipeline.